OfficeDev/office-js-docs-pr/docs/word/dictionary-task-pane-add-ins.md

 ## Try it out

-1. Using Visual Studio, test the newly created Word add-in by pressing **F5** or choosing **Debug** > **Start Debugging** to launch Word with the **Show Taskpane** add-in button displayed in the ribbon.
+1. Using Visual Studio, test the newly created Word add-in by pressing **F5** or choosing **Debug** > **Start Debugging** to launch Word with the **Show Taskpane** add-in button displayed on the ribbon.
 The add-in will be hosted locally on IIS.

-1. In Word, if the add-in task pane isn't already open, choose the **Home** tab, and then choose the **Show Taskpane** button in the ribbon to open the add-in task pane.
+1. In Word, if the add-in task pane isn't already open, choose the **Home** tab, and then choose the **Show Taskpane** button to open the add-in task pane.
 (If you're using the volume-licensed perpetual version of Office, instead of the Microsoft 365 version or a retail perpetual version, then custom buttons aren't supported.
 Instead, the task pane will open immediately.)

     ![The Word application with the Show Taskpane button highlighted.](../images/word-quickstart-addin-0.png)